Licences & complementary agreements

 Licences that are recommended for component libraries aimed to enter in larger works (source code of component stays covered, but executables and larger works can be more freely re-distributed)

 Reciprocal (or copyleft) licences where the work is globally protected against licence appropriation, the same licence must be used in case of re-distribution.
-In general, these licences are most convenient for end-user applications (and less for component libraries, if the licensor does not publish a FOSS exception list).
+In general, these licences are most convenient for end-user applications (and less for component libraries, except the EUPL that has a large compatibiliy).

 • EUPL – the sole OSI approved licence valid in 23 languages.
-Reference to European applicable law principles (few specific details about business practices) but covering also “software as a service”, like the AGPL.
+Reference to European applicable law principles (few specific details about business practices) but covering also “software as a service”, like the GNU/AGPL.
 Warranty / liability exclusions are motivated.
 Applicable law and venue are fixed.
-The EUPL differentiates from GPLs by compatibility and interoperability.
+The EUPL mainly differentiates from GPLs by compatibility and interoperability.
 Regarding compatibility, the EUPL-1.2 authorises the distribution of combined derivatives under 12 other reciprocal licences.
-Regarding interoperability and based on EC Directive 91/250, the EUPL accepts the reproduction of covered interfaces (static/dynamic linking) without any "viral" impact on linked software.
+Regarding interoperability and based on Directive 2009/24/EC, the EUPL accepts the reproduction of covered interfaces (static/dynamic linking) without any "viral" impact on linked software.

 Other complementary agreements

-The disadvantage of CAs is that potential contributors may refuse to enter a community where one member has more rights than the rest (Authors equality in an open, meritocratic oligarchy is a key to FOSS success).
+The disadvantage of CLAs (or CAA - Contributor Assignment Agreement) is that potential contributors may refuse to enter a community where one member has more rights than the rest (Authors equality in an open, meritocratic oligarchy is a key to FOSS success).
 Another risk is project appropriation in case the sponsor sells its rights to a third party (or is purchased, merged with another economic operator).

 Projects like the Linux kernel or Mozilla where successfully developed without any CA. However, without unique sponsor, these projects may be subject to intensive forking and updating their licence may become impossible (lack of unanimity between many authors).